jrandj/aws-security-specialty/README.md

     * In the event of a compromise all root and IAM user access keys should be rotated.
 Once the key is rotated, disable the original keys and update your applications to use the new keys.
 If there are no issues then you can delete the original keys.

     * If access is permitted with a long session duration time (such as 12 hours), their temporary credentials do not expire as quickly.
-You can immediately revoke all permissions to the role's credentals issuesd before a certain point in time if needed.
+You can immediately revoke all permissions to the role's credentials issued before a certain point in time if needed.

 ### Design and implement a data encryption solution for data at rest and data in transit.